 If you’re curious about the use of the definite article in #2, we wrote a post in 2009 about the use of “the” with a singular noun to refer generically to all members of a class:

-“We can correctly say either ‘A goat is a four-footed animal’ or ‘The goat is a four-footed animal,’” the blog post said.
+“We can correctly say either ‘A goat is a four-footed animal’ or ‘The goat is a four-footed animal,’ ” the blog post says.

 “But the tendency is to use ‘the’ when referring to a typical example of its class.
 And this tendency is stronger the more specific we are about it: ‘The goat is remarkably nimble and sure-footed.’
 We don’t mean a particular goat; we mean all goats.”